-It's very hard to find flowers in shades of blue.
-Most blue flowers lean more toward lavender or purple, than a true blue.
+It is very hard to find flowers in shades of blue.
+Most blue flowers lean more toward lavender or purple than a true blue.
 Sunlight also plays tricks on blue coloring and the photos you see in seed catalogs are often not the colors that wind up in your garden.
-Blue flowers may remain illusive, but the the plants highlighted here come darn close, if not right on the money.
+Blue flowers may remain elusive, but the plants highlighted here come darn close, if not right on the money.

 01 of 12

 The genus Agapanthus contains about 10 species, all with large clusters of flowers in shades of blue or white.
-Agapanthus africanus is known as the Lily of the Nile, the African Blue Lily or just African Lily.
+Agapanthus africanus is known as the lily of the Nile, the African blue lily, or just African lily.
 The flowers are somewhat lily-like.
-It is a tender perennial, only reliably hardy down to USDA Zone 8.
-It's grown from a fleshy rhizome and can be dug and stored for the winter, in cooler areas.
-The umbels of blooms are held above the grass-like foliage and bloom throughout most of the... summer.
+It is a tender perennial, only reliably hardy down to U.S. Department of Agriculture zone 8.
+It is grown from a fleshy rhizome and can be dug and stored for the winter in cooler areas.
+The umbels of blooms are held above the grass-like foliage and bloom throughout most of the summer.

 02 of 12

 There are enough species of Amsonia for everyone to find their favorite shade of blue.
-The fluffy clusters of flowers are comprised of many small, star-shaped flowers, giving Amsonia is common name, Blue Star.
+The fluffy clusters of flowers are comprised of many small, star-shaped flowers, giving this flower its common name, Blue Star.
 The flowers stay lovely for weeks and even the seed pods are nice.
 Arkansas Amsonia (Amsonia hubrichtii) was named the 2011 Perennial Plant of the Year.
-It has deep blue flowers and narrow, lance-shaped leaves that burst into gold, in the fall.
+It has deep blue flowers and narrow, lance-shaped leaves that burst into gold in the fall.

 03 of 12

-A close look at the leaves and flowers of Baptisia australis should tell you that it's in the pea family.
+A close look at the leaves and flowers of Baptisia australis should tell you that it is in the pea family.
 This is a native American plant that was very popular for making blue dye.
-It's common name is blue false indigo.
-Baptisia can be slow to get established, but once it is, it sends down a deep tap root and doesn't like to be budged.
-Don't worry, you'll love it and want to leave it be.
+Its common name is blue false indigo.
+Baptisia can be slow to get established, but once it is, it sends down a deep taproot and does not like to be budged.
+Do not worry, you will love it and want to leave it be.

 04 of 12

-Borago officinalis is an underused plant, which is ironic since it's a member of the Forget-Me-Not family.
-It's considered an herb with medicinal qualities that include being a diuretic and an emollient.
-It's also a culinary herb, with a scent and flavor similar to cucumbers.
-The leaves get prickly as they mature, but you will want to let some of them grow to get the lively blue blossoms - which also have a mild cucumber flavor.
-Borage is an easy to grow annual that will self-sow.Continue to 5 of 12 below.
+Borago officinalis is an underused plant, which is ironic since it is a member of the forget-me-not family.
+It is considered an herb with medicinal qualities that include being a diuretic and an emollient.
+It is also a culinary herb with a scent and flavor similar to cucumbers.
+The leaves get prickly as they mature, but you will want to let some of them grow to get the lively blue blossoms—also with a mild cucumber aroma.
+Borage is an easy-to-grow annual that will self-sow.Continue to 5 of 12 below.

 05 of 12